 LID strategies, like green roofs, permeable pavements, and rain gardens, use or mimic natural processes to filter stormwater runoff before it can reach our waterways, protecting water quality and aquatic habitat.
 LID also provides urban flood protection and cleaner air, and can increase property values, community aesthetics, and local recreation opportunities.

-Under the Clean Water Act, cities and counties are required to manage their stormwater runoff to protect water quality, using standards set out in the National Pollutant Discharge Elimination System (NPDES) permits issued by the Department of Ecology under the authority of the U.S. Environmental Protection Agency.
-After over a decade of legal action and advocacy on behalf of the public, our organizations succeeded in making LID a required part of NPDES permits in the state of Washington.
+Under the Clean Water Act, cities and counties are required to manage their stormwater runoff to protect water quality.
+The Washington State Department of Ecology sets rules for local jurisdictions on how to achieve the goals and requirements of the Clean Water Act by issuing Municipal Stormwater Permits.
+These permits are part of the Clean Water Act’s National Pollutant Discharge Elimination System (NPDES), so they are often called NPDES permits.
+After over a decade of legal action and advocacy on behalf of the public, Puget Soundkeeper and Washington Environmental Council (WEC) succeeded in making LID a required part of NPDES permits in the state of Washington, starting in 2012.

 This project was privately funded by individual donations to Puget Soundkeeper and Washington Environmental Council.
 No public funds were used.
 Evaluating how cities and counties incorporated LID is a Near-Term Action in the Puget Sound Partnership’s Action Agenda.